 The Secret Garden Cafe

 So the big question – Did we feel the vortex and the sacred energy?
-Well, we originally had not even planned on hiking, we were going to do a leisurely drive and check out Tlaquepaque and have lunch at the Secret garden.
-But after climbing up Bell rock, we were hooked and wanted to check out a few other spots.
-We did see the twisted trees and trust me even if we didn’t feel any magical energies – there was a certain calmness in the air, we felt rejuvenated and left inspired – may be that is what is special about Sedona!
+Well, we originally had not even planned on hiking, we were going to do a leisurely drive and check out Tlaquepaque and have lunch at the Secret Garden.
+But after climbing up Bell rock, we were hooked and wanted to check out a few other Sedona Vortex hikes.
+We did see the twisted trees and trust me even if we didn’t feel any magical energies, there was a certain calmness in the air, we felt rejuvenated and left inspired – maybe that is what is special about Sedona!

-Have you been to Sedona?
+Have you been on any Sedona Vortex hikes?
 Do you believe in spiritual or supernatural energies?

 You might also like: